 Forests are places where a great diversity of life thrives.
-Understanding how a forest works can help you discover new ways to promote creative thinking, encourage support and foster better communication in your organisation.
+Thinking like a forest and understanding how a forest works can help you discover new ways to promote creative thinking, encourage support and foster better communication in your organisation.

 Photo by Galan Regatama on Unsplash